 |Assessments and Examinations||Students in the Forestry Ph.D. must complete certification paperwork to outline their coursework, pass an oral preliminary examination, and prepare, publicly present, and defend a dissertation.|

-The Forestry M.S. prescribes no specific graduate coursework due to the diversity of research areas available, and students select appropriate graduate-level coursework in consultation with their advisor and a graduate advisory committee.
+The Forestry Ph.D. prescribes no specific graduate coursework due to the diversity of research areas available, and students select appropriate graduate-level coursework in consultation with their advisor and a graduate advisory committee.

 However, there are still some minimum requirements that need to be met by all Forestry Ph.D. students.
-Students must complete a total of 51 credits include at least one professional development seminar and one graduate-level seminar.
-The rest of the credits and course work in selected in consultation with the majors advisor and committee.
+Students must meet all UW Graduate School minimum credit and coursework requirements.
+All credits and coursework are selected in consultation with the student's major faculty advisor and committee.
 Student may use F&W ECOL 990 Research and Thesis credits towards these requirements.

 Additional information and forms related to program-specific courses is available in the program handbook.